Why You Need To Prepare Oats Properly

 - skin problems

 The list is huge.
-There are so many symptoms linked to gluten intolerances and people just think it is a gut reaction that shows an intolerance.
+There are so many symptoms linked to food and gluten intolerances and people just think it is a gut reaction that shows an intolerance.
 You don’t need to be diagnosed by a doctor to learn what foods work for you.
 Listen to your body, remove the high allergen foods, take note of how your body is, then reintroduce and see how it reacts.
 This is why sourcing good quality oats lets you know if you can handle oats or not.
 If you source cheap and nasty oats that have been exposed to gluten, you will never know if it is the oats or the gluten causing problems.

 Is Home Made Muesli A Good Option?

 This comes back to making your oats easily digestible.
 If you do have an amazing homemade muesli that you use, I would soak that overnight and turn it into bircher style muesli instead.
 This means you get to enjoy your muesli and ensure your body is getting the best possible start to the day in terms of nutrients and making it really digestible.

 The other thing to understand is your body needs protein in the morning to help give you energy and fuel you for your day, so starting your day with a big bowl of porridge or bircher muesli may be comforting, but it also may set you up for cravings and energy lows later in the day.

 Only you will know this, so start to listen to your body.
 It may be worth your while adding protein to your breakfast.
 When I used to have porridge for breakfast I used to crack egg whites into it to add protein.
 Alternatively, pop some yogurt or kefir alongside nuts to up the protein sources.